itsron143/vu-software-containerisation/README.md

 `python 3.8.0` (preferably a virtual environment)

-Go inside `pushups_logger` and install all the libraries required
+Go inside `pushups-logger` and install all the libraries required

 ```bash
 cd pushups-logger